MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 // b 2
 // c 3

-// Or if you want to keep as a tuple. for (const pair of foo) {
+// Or, if you want to keep as a tuple. for (const pair of foo) {
   console.log(pair);
 }